ethereum/hive/simulators/ethereum/engine/README.md

  Block A reaches TTD, but Client 2 has a higher TTD and accepts block B (simulating a client not complying with the merge).
  Verification is made that Client 1 does not follow Client 2 chain to block B.

+- Long PoW Chain Sync:
+Client 1 starts with chain G -> PoW1, Client 2 starts with chain G -> PoW1 -> ... -> PoW1024.
+Block PoW1024 reaches TTD, and the CL Mock continues the PoS chain on top of this block.
+Verification is made that Client 1 syncs the remaining PoW blocks and also the PoS chain built on top of PoW1024.

 ## JWT Authentication Tests:
 - No time drift, correct secret:
 Engine API call where the `iat` claim contains no time drift, and the secret to calculate the token is correct.